thoughtspot/thoughtspot.github.io/_end-user/pinboards/request-access.md

 ![View data sources]({{ site.baseurl }}/images/request-access-data-sources.png "View data sources")

 After you click **Request access**, the system tells you who it emailed to request access.
-ThoughtSpot sends an email notification, requesting view or edit access, to the pinboard or answer owner, anyone with **edit** access for the pinboard or answer, all cluster administrators, and ThoughtSpot Support.
+ThoughtSpot sends an email notification, requesting data access, to the pinboard or answer owner, anyone with **edit** access for the pinboard or answer, all cluster administrators, and ThoughtSpot Support.
 The email includes the user's optional message.
 Any of the users who got the request then provides the user with data access.